 Visit NSSF’s Project ChildSafe at www.projectchildsafe.org to access their free library of safety information, including tips for safe firearm storage at home, a hunting safety checklist, videos on how to talk to your kids about gun safety and other resources.

-Gunbacker.com is a proud supporter of ProjectChildsafe and all their efforts to ensure firearms are kept safe and locked up when not in use.
-For more information about ProjectChildsafe, check out the video below.
+Gunbacker.com is a proud supporter of Project Childsafe and all their efforts to ensure firearms are kept locked up.
+For more information about Project Childsafe, check out the video below.